madmachineio/docs/docs/overview/hardware/circuit-playgrounds.md

 # SwiftIO Circuit Playgrounds

 SwiftIO Circuit Playgrounds is a super easy-to-use starter kit for you.
-All modules connect to the shield on the middle through stamps holes.
-You don't need to build the circuit.
-Just download the code and you can see the results immediately.
+It is an all-in-one board with all modules connected to the shield in the middle.
+You don't even need to build any circuit.
+Just download the code and the devices will work immediately if there's no error.

 Let's look at these modules in detail:

 ![SwiftIO Circuit Playgrounds](img/Playgrounds.png)

-- **SwiftIO Feather**: control all other modules.
+- **SwiftIO Feather board**: control all other modules.
-- **Shield**: allow the SwiftIO Feather to connect to the whole board.
+- **Shield**: allow the SwiftIO Feather board to connect to the whole board.
 - **LED**: can be toggled on and off, or set to any brightness.
 - **Button**: control the circuit as you press or release it.
 - **Potentiometer**: vary resistance connected in the circuit.